pombredanne/https-github.com-z88dk-z88dk.wiki-/Platform---Sharp-MZ2500.md

 An autoboot .dsk image is created automatically by appmake.
 At the moment, programs up to 24k are supported.

+In addition to "native" compiles, this machine can also run CP/M. The z88dk +cpm target supports generating discs in the required format:

+    zcc +cpm -subtype=mz2500 -create-app program.c

 # Limitations

 This port is at an early stage and support is minimal.